SICASFoundation/vsdConnect/README.md

 # README #

-This library implements a client for the REST API of the virtualskeletondatabase (www.virtualskeleton.ch).
+This library implements a client for the REST API of the virtualskeleton framework which is used by the Sicasl Medical Image Repository (www.smir.ch).
 It supports authentication, general queries, and specific requests such as image upload/download, object linking and right management.
 Examples are provided in the examples directory.
 Please use 'demo.virtualskeleton.ch' for testing purposes.

 ## Module documentation
 -[http://sicasfoundation.github.io/vsdConnect/](http://sicasfoundation.github.io/vsdConnect/)

 ## What is in this Fork
-- Pyhton 3 (3.4.3)
+- Pyhton 3
 - usage of **requests** package instead of urllib2
 - usage of **pathlib** instead of os.path
 - usage of **PyJWT** for jwt.io authentication [PyJWT](https://github.com/jpadilla/pyjwt)